cynthiatreger/double-hub-vnet-and-ars/README.md

 Finally, *next-hop-self* is required on the iBGP session between the 2 CSR NVAs so that when routes get advertised from one Hub VNET to the other, the ARS Next-Hop is replaced by the CSR NIC IP.

+## Hub VPN Gateway AS number considerations

+In this lab, the On-prem is emulated by a VNET and a VPN GW.
+When configuring the BGP peering on this pseudo On-prem LNG to the Hub VPN GW, the Hub VPN GW ASN cannot be 65515 (it can be 65515 exclusively if the remote side is a vWAN GW, which is not our case) and as a result must be customized here.

+**However, please note that the Hub VPN GW must be 65515 for full supportability like documented [here](https://learn.microsoft.com/en-us/azure/route-server/expressroute-vpn-support) and for further Expressroute to VPN transit.**

 ## UDRs

 With this design static routes to the targeted destination VNETs are mandatory on the *CSRSubnet* to avoid routing loops out of the CSR NVA NIC.
-The UDR constraint can be removed by using VxLAN or IPSec between the 2 CSR NVAs but will result in throughput limitation.
+The UDR constraint can be removed by using VxLAN or IPSec between the 2 CSR NVAs but may introduce performance bottlenecks.

 ## CSR configuration